joshbegley/nyt-latest/README.md

 `Find out if you’re an S.P.F. savant.`\
 https://nytimes.com/2025/07/30/well/sunscreen-quiz.html

-**Departing Flights Are Grounded at London’s Heathrow Airport**\
+**Departing Flights Are Grounded at London Airports**\
-`The disruption comes months after the airport, one of the world’s busiest, shut down for more than 16 hours because of a fire at an electricity substation.`\
+`The disruptions came after a company that provides air traffic control services in Britain said it had experienced a “technical issue.”`\
 https://nytimes.com/2025/07/30/world/europe/uk-flights-london-heathrow-airport-grounded.html

 **Our Best Cucumber Salad Recipes**\